SediDeVone/AvalonRo/README.md

 thana_quest
 ---------
 It is official Thanatos Tower script with one small modification.
 Instead of opening portal from tha_t12 to thana_boss, the statues check which player/party inserted the most crystals and only they are warped inside the map.
-If for some reason the group of people who `won` the race for Thanatos failed in killing either monsters or boss, the script will open the portal at tha_t12 to thana_boss after 5 minutes.
+If for some reason the group of people who 'won' the race for Thanatos failed in killing either monsters or boss, the script will open the portal at tha_t12 to thana_boss after 5 minutes.

 # License
-The data provided by WoW Token Info in the links below is made available under the MIT License.
-You are free to share the data, to produce works from the data, and to modify and build upon the data, as long as you understand and follow the below conditions:
+The scripts are made available under the MIT License.
+You are free to share the data, to produce works from them, and to modify and build upon them, as long as you understand and follow the below conditions:
 ```
 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
 ```